Game Engine Definition

-Modern game engines come in a huge range of shapes and sizes.
+Modern video game engines come in a huge range of shapes and sizes.
 Each engine tends to have their own particular way of working, in terms of tool pipeline & programming/scripting language used.
-This means that although some skills (such as programming & design) may be transferred across engines, much of the development process is usually engine specific.
+This means that although some skills (such as programming & design) may be transferable, much of the development process is usually game engine specific.

 Game engines can range from small, free and/or open source engines for 2D games (sometimes focusing on a specific genre of game), right up to huge, flexible, commercial software packages that can be used to create any game imaginable.

 Historically many high level commercial game engines were difficult and extremely expensive to license.
 This put them out of reach of the very small scale developer.
 With the advent of casual gaming, the indie development boom and increased competition, many commercial game engines have now switched to a subscription model (sometimes with a revenue share requirement over a certain threshold) and relaxed the entry requirements.
 Some commercial engines even have a restricted free version.
 This has made it feasible for even the smallest single person teams to use the top commercial game engines for their projects.

-Royalty terms on game revenue vary, with some engine developers taking a percentage cut from games produced using their engine and some taking no additional cut beyond any costs of using the engine.
+Royalty terms on game revenue vary, with some game engine developers taking a percentage cut from games produced using their engine and some taking no additional cut beyond any flat costs of using it.